roenass/cocteles/Noir, Forbidden, Classic and New Cocktails.typ

 - 1 oz #ingredient([Vodka])
 - see #ingredient([Orgasm])

-Just an Orgasm with additionaql vodkax.])
+Just an Orgasm with additional vodkax.])

 #stick(
 [#cocktail([Kir])],[